 1985 – Four-part evening-length space odyssey (Part I: Departure; Part II: Quest; Part III, Domain; Part IV, Rites/Skylight/and Departure) of choreography that takes place inside a large-scale installation of argon laser beams created by Rockne Krebs and Synclavier II music by Bob Boilen.
 Laser beams originating from upstage center and project toward 50 mirrors placed in Lisner Auditorium walls and on stage.
 When the beams are interrupted (human body or stilts) the visual grid of beams would be altered on stage and above the audience in the house.
 Sound installation by Bob Boilen with Synclavier II electronic instrument is a riveting score, generously enhancing the choreography by Maida Withers.

-Choreography: Maida Withers
+Choreographer, Maida Withers

-Laser Sculptor: Rockne Krebs (deceased)
+Laser Sculptor, Rockne Krebs

-Synclavier II Composer: Bob Boilen
+Composer and Musician, Synclavier II, Bob Boilen

 Laser Dance (23:30 min) was shot on 16 mm film due to the darkness required for laser light to be seen.
 Video shot and edited by Linda Lewett.